 Your browser version is not supported by this site.
 CS First may not work properly.

-Click on the “looks” menu to check out many different ways you can change the appearance
+to check out many different ways you can change

-Click the “change effect” block in the blocks palette to test it.
+Click the change effects block in the blocks palette

-You can easily undo all of those changes by clicking on
+Awesome, you can easily undo all those changes,

-Drag out a “change effect by” block to change the appearance of the “my sprite”.
+to change the appearance of the my sprite.

 but you can choose any effect that fits your story.

-Tinker with the value of the “change effect by” block until you like the outcome.
+the change effect by block until you like the outcome.

 Then test it.